TesterWoWDev/Example-Messaging/README.md

-# CLient <-> Server Communications: Example Messaging
+# Client <-> Server Communications: Example Messaging

 This is a example repository for creating a fully functional client to server communcations using the ClientExtensions library.